Atomic Structure

 Molecular substances will therefore not conduct electricity

-(with the exception of graphite which is a giant molecule).
+(with the exception of graphite which has an unusual structure).

 back